SEDA-COG HDC Awarded $1.7M in LIHTC for New Clinton County Property

 Preservation Kickoff Celebrates Major Investment in Affordable Senior Housing in Selinsgrove

-Photo description: EDA-COG’s Leslie Osgood joins resident Roberta Meiser and Todd Ross of T-Ross Brothers Construction for the ceremonial first swing of the sledgehammer, marking the start of renovations at Market Street Manor.
+Photo description: SEDA-COG’s Leslie Osgood joins resident Roberta Meiser and Todd Ross of T-Ross Brothers Construction for the ceremonial first swing of the sledgehammer, marking the start of renovations at Market Street Manor.

 Lewisburg, PA – Public officials and development partners gathered Monday, Oct.
 6 with the SEDA-Council of Governments (SEDA-COG) Housing Development Corporation (HDC) to celebrate the official kickoff of a major preservation and renovation project at two properties, Market Street Manor and High Street Manor, in Snyder County.